3D Gaussian Splatting in Robotics: A Survey: Application of 3DGS in Robotics

 3D spatial association methods employ 3D semantic feature extraction network or label voting in spatial coordinates to achieve semantic consistency.
 Semantic Gaussians~\cite{guo2024semantic} constructs loss between 3D features obtained from 3D semantic network and mapped 3D Gaussian features from 2D features projection to optimize 3DGS semantic representation.
 Gaga~\cite{lyu2024gaga} employs 3D-aware mask association process, where a 3D-aware memory bank is used to assign a consistent group ID based on the overlap ratio of shared 3D Gaussians between each mask and existing groups in the memory bank.
 FMGS~\cite{zuo2024fmgs} integrates semantic and language representation for scene understanding by distilling vision-language features from foundation models CLIP~\cite{radford2021learning} and DINO~\cite{caron2021emerging} into 3DGS.
 Additionally, this work enhances spatial precision through a pixel alignment loss leveraging DINO features.

-In summary, 3DGS achieves faster and more accurate 3D semantic modeling for 3D semantic segmentation compared with other scene representations.
-This improvement can be attributed to the Gaussian radiance field representation of 3DGS, which enables detailed scene modeling, and 3DGS's efficient rendering capability, which allows for faster optimization.
-In addition, by leveraging the explicit structure of Gaussians and 3DGS-based semantic segmentation results, it becomes straightforward to perform editing and manipulation of semantic objects from scene representation.
-This capability facilitates the application of 3DGS in various downstream robotic tasks, such as manipulation and autonomous navigation, where understanding and interacting with semantic entities in the environment is crucial.
+In summary, 3DGS enables faster and more accurate 3D semantic modeling for semantic segmentation compared to other scene representations.
+This improvement stems from the Gaussian radiance field representation in 3DGS, which supports detailed scene modeling, and its efficient rendering capability, which accelerates optimization.
+Additionally, the explicit structure of Gaussians and 3DGS-based semantic segmentation results make it straightforward to edit and manipulate semantic objects within the scene representation.
+This functionality enhances 3DGS’s applicability in various downstream robotic tasks, such as manipulation and autonomous navigation, where understanding and interacting with semantic entities in the environment are essential.

-\textbf{Scene Editing.} Scene editing refers to the modification of scene elements following user prompts to achieve desired effects.
-Edited scenes serve as valuable training resources for robots, providing a practical alternative when real-world data collection is challenging or time-consuming.
-The use of 3DGS representation simplifies the scene editing process by leveraging the explicit structure of Gaussians, which enables direct relocation of Gaussian elements to achieve editing.
-We classify related works into \textit{object editing} and \textit{scene style editing}, as shown in Fig.~\ref{fig:edit}.
+\textbf{Scene Editing.} Scene editing involves modifying scene elements based on user prompts to achieve desired effects.
+Edited scenes can serve as valuable training resources for robots, offering a practical alternative when real-world data collection is challenging or time-consuming.
+The 3DGS representation simplifies the editing process by utilizing the explicit structure of Gaussians, allowing for direct relocation of Gaussian elements to facilitate scene modifications.
+We categorize related works into \textit{object editing} and \textit{scene style editing}, as shown in Fig.~\ref{fig:edit}.

 Object editing methods includes \textit{object insertion and removal}~\cite{wang2024gscream, huang2023point, luo20243d, qiu2024feature} as well as \textit{appearance and texture editing}~\cite{xu2024texture}.
 The challenges of object insertion and removal editing are the preservation of geometric consistency and the maintenance of texture coherence, due to the discrete properties of Gaussian primitives.
 GScream~\cite{wang2024gscream} employs cross-attention feature regularization to propagate the accurate texture in the surrounding region into the in-painted region, ensuring texture coherence of the Gaussian representation.
 Feature Splatting~\cite{qiu2024feature} incorporates visual-language embedding into 3D Gaussian for text-prompt editing.
 For appearance and texture editing, Texture-GS~\cite{xu2024texture} establishes a connection between geometry (3D Gaussians) and appearance (2D texture map) to facilitate appearance editing.